Menu

 In several of the pictures below we have picked out one of many, many varieties.
 The actual height and spread depends on the variety as do the growing instructions in some cases.
 Some of them will grow in part shade but usually they produce more flowers in sun and with the right soil and water.

 One in particular deserves a special note.
-Most hydrangeas are sterile and so bees will not have anything to use there.
+Most hydrangeas are sterile and so bees will not be attracted.
 Only the oak leaf variety and the tardiva variety have both fertile and sterile flowers.
-A great article on hydrangeas for bees can be found at:

 Blooms: March to April